 Underground Power Cable Installation

-This Video Clip shows how installed underground power cable.
+This Video Clip shows how to install underground power cables.

-This is not used modern equipment and technology.
+This is not used in modern equipment and technology.

-You could see the initial technology for oilfield underground power cable and it's installation and erection procedure.
+You could see the initial technology for the oilfield underground power cable and its installation and erection procedure.

 Early to Latest Technology for Power Cable Manufacturing:

-The telegraph line was the earliest device where people first
+The telegraph line was the earliest device that people first

-think and establish to transmit electrical energy through underground cable.
+thought and established to transmit electrical energy through underground cables.

-Mr. Bruce S. Bernstein & William A. Thue quoted in the book of Historical Perspective of Electrical Cables as-
+Mr. Bruce S. Bernstein & William A. Thue quoted in the book Historical Perspective of Electrical Cables as

 In 1812, Baron Schilling detonated a mine under the